Friday, December 1, 2023

 Edward Neville, de facto 3rd (de jure 1st) Baron Bergavenny, d.
 1476.
 Seventh son of Ralph Neville, 1st Earl of Westmoreland and Joan Beaufort, daughter of John of Gaunt and Katherine Swynford -- John of Gaunt ... third son of King Edward.
 In 1436 he married daughter of Richard de Beauchamp, 1st Earl of Worcester, and the former Isabel le Despenser.
 Wife died in 1448 and he married again -- more daughters.

 1428 - 1472, the "kingmaker."
-Richard, Earl of Warwick, eldest son of 5th Earl of Salisbury (thus, became the 6th Earl of Salisbury; married into Warwick to become 16th Earl of Warwick.
+Richard Neville, Earl of Warwick, eldest son of 5th Earl of Salisbury (thus, became the 6th Earl of Salisbury; married into Warwick to become 16th Earl of Warwick.
 Married Anne Beauchamp, 16th Countess of Warwick, three children including Queen Anne of England; before marrying Richard III had been married to Prince Edward, only heir to King Henry VI, but that Prince killed at Battle of Tewkesbury, age 17.

 John Neville, 3rd Baron Neville, d.
 1388 and Maud Percy, d.
 1379.
 Maud Percy was a daughter of Henry de Percy, 2nd Baron Percy of Alnwwick, Northumberland.
 English peer, naval commander, and soldier.
 Eldest son.